All Episodes

 It's the very least we can do.

-We'll be back to Joyce Rowley in a moment.
+We'll go back to Joyce Riley in a moment.

-I'm not going to let go of this, Joyce, much as you're not going to let go of, I know, a lot of what you're working on.
+And again, with respect to my friend, deceased John Pyre and his surviving wife, Donna, I'm not going to let go of this, Joyce, much as you're not going to let go of I know a lot of what you're working on.

 The question is, are we going to be able to break through?